Feo's Stuff HORROR / THRILLER

 Still, they let Carruthers have run of the ship because, after all, where is he gonna go?

 Well where the hell was he gonna go when he was trapped on Mars and allegedly killed off his entire freaking crew?
-Duh!

 IT!
 03

-In case you haven't guessed it yet, this is the movie that inspired writer Dan O'Bannon to re-write the entire flick - the film that scared the hell out of him as a kid - and fix every problem he saw with it.
+In case you haven't guessed it yet, this is one of the movies (also PLANET OF THE VAMPIRES and Dan O'Bannon's own DARK STAR with John Carpenter) that inspired grown-up writer Dan O'Bannon to re-write the entire flick - the film that scared the hell out of him as a kid - and fix every problem he saw with it.
 In other words, Dan O'Bannon thought the concept was good, it was the execution that stunk.
-Apparently he was right.
-With a better director and a better story, the movie ALIEN has become the bar to which all other Science Fiction and Horror movies must aspire.
-And this was the movie that inspired it!

-Director Edward L. Cahn (CREATURE WITH THE ATOM BRAIN, THE SHE-CREATURE, THE ZOMBIES OF MORA TAU, INVASION OF THE SAUCER MEN, CURSE OF THE FACELESS MAN, BEAUTY AND THE BEAST) was renown in his time for grinding out one feature film after the next.
+Alien movie posterDirector Edward L. Cahn (CREATURE WITH THE ATOM BRAIN, THE SHE-CREATURE, THE ZOMBIES OF MORA TAU, INVASION OF THE SAUCER MEN, CURSE OF THE FACELESS MAN, BEAUTY AND THE BEAST) was renown in his time for grinding out one feature film after the next.
 At the age of 61, he directed 10 feature films in one year (1960).
-At the age of 62, he directed 11 movies in 1961.
-Edward then directed two feature films in 1962 and promptly dropped dead.
-Clearly Eddie died doing what he loved, making cheesy Scifi movies that would be revered by nerds for decades to come.
+At the age of 62, he directed 11 movies.
+Edward then directed two feature films in 1963 and promptly dropped dead.
+Clearly Eddie died doing what he loved: making cheesy Scifi movies that would be revered by nerds for decades to come.

-Speaking of revered, Science Fiction writer, Jerome Bixby (CURSE OF THE FACELESS MAN, THE LOST MISSILE, FANTASTIC VOYAGE, TWILIGHT ZONE: THE MOVIE) wrote IT! and movies like this and became revered more for his literature in books than his movies, though Trekkies have a soft spot for him.
+Speaking of revered, Science Fiction writer, Jerome Bixby (CURSE OF THE FACELESS MAN, THE LOST MISSILE, FANTASTIC VOYAGE, TWILIGHT ZONE: THE MOVIE) wrote IT! and movies like this and he became revered more for his literature in books than his movies, though Trekkies have a soft spot for him.

 One more mention must be made and that's IT! itself.
-IT! was played by actor Ray Corrigan, whose career in creature features largely centered on him playing the uncredited creature.
+IT! was played by actor Ray "Crash" Corrigan, whose career in creature features largely centered on him playing the uncredited creature.
 He had a 20 year career in monkey suits! -

 TARZAN THE APE MAN [1932 - Ray as the Ape],